parithoshpoojary/soldiers-health-monitoring-and-position-tracking-system/README.md

 #### FUTURE SCOPE
    * #### Algorithms and Models
-   ###### These can be implemented in the future so as to have more precision in the data collected.
+   ###### These can be implemented in the future so as to have more precision in the data collected form the soldiers.

    * #### Data Management
-   ###### This can be implemented in the future so as to handle to the huge data that is incoming from the soldiers.
+   ###### This can be implemented in the future so as to handle to the huge data that is incoming from the soldiers and the squadron leader.

    * #### Cyber security
-   ###### This can be implemented in the future so as to secure the RF channel from where the all the data has to transmitted and received.
+   ###### This can be implemented in the future so as to secure the RF channel transmission from where the all the data has to transmitted and received.

    * #### Power Management
-   ###### This can be implemented in the near future so as we have reduced the power consumption and the total efficiency of the whole system.
+   ###### This can be implemented in the future so that we have reduced power consumption and increased the total efficiency of the whole system.